psp-28/CUDA/README.md

-*This is the code related to the CUDA programming in C language and basically it is meant to used in programming the microchips and microprocessors.*
+*This is the code related to the CUDA programming and basically it is meant to used in programming the microchips and microprocessors.*

+*CUDA program has the extension of ".cu" and after the code is compiled it will generate the files of xml and etc..*